 “You only see what you know.”
 Goethe

-Only computers driven by powerful machine-learning algorithms can find such precious insights.
+Computers driven by powerful machine-learning algorithms must be used for finding such precious insights.
 Football is a complex game, and when it comes to analysing data, big-data, computers have an edge on humans.
-However, the knowledge and experience of coaches and analysts are crucial in translating these insights into actions that will lead to performance improvement in play.
+However, the knowledge and experience of coaches/analysts is crucial in driving this proceess of discovery, and translating these insights into actions that will lead to performance improvement in play.

 That computers should play a leading role in helping football clubs improve performance was the key concept underpinning Soccerlogic’s Football Intelligence.
 An intuition born out of its founder many years experience of using data mining software to drive performance gains in business.

 This was back in 2003, when artificial intelligence (AI) only got a mention in academic papers and science fiction books.
 How times have changed!
 Computer technology has evolved, and a faster rate than anyone had anticipated.
 Artificial intelligence is now a practical reality, and its many applications bringing benefits to all areas of human enterprise.

 This unpredictable development has not escaped our attention, nor have its implication for football and team sports in general.
 For a few years now Soccerlogic has been focusing on understanding how the deep learning algorithms that drive AI can provide more and better ‘intelligence’ for improving performance in sports.
 It is something all coaches should be keen to explore, and that we are eager to share with them.

 “People don’t know what they want (or can get – Ed.) until you show it to them.”
 Steve Jobs